doginono/SceneSAM/README.md

 ## Demo

-You can run WSNSL on a short Replica Video of 60 frames yourself without having to download additional data-
+You can run WSNSL on a short Replica Video of 60 frames yourself without having to download additional data.
+The results might be less clean as there are less frames for correction of inconsistent masks.

 ```bash
 python -W ignore run.py configs/Own/room1_small.yaml